adds two numbers

 The lexer produces:

-That's progress — the noise (whitespace, comments) is gone.
-But we still just have a flat list.
-We don't know that add is a function name, that x and y are its parameters, or that x + y is its return value.
+We've made progress.
+The whitespace and comments are gone, and we can focus on the essentials.
+But we still just have a flat list of tokens.
+We don't know that add is a function name, that x and y are its parameters, or that x + y is the return value.

 By the end of this chapter, typing that same function into the REPL gives you: